Revealing Nature's Beauty Through a Digital Process

-My heart teeters between a world of intricate detail and texture to one of delicate softness and enchantment.
-I lean toward the real world when I find it’s intricate detail utterly beautiful.
-But, more often, I find that a simple photograph is not enough to express my artistic sensibility.
+My work teeters between a world of intricate detail and texture to one of delicate softness and enchantment.
+I lean toward the real world when I find its intricate detail utterly beautiful.
+But, on the other hand, I must often soften what appears too harsh and make it painterly.

-I hope my work transports you to a delightful memory of nature that brings you peace and tranquility
+I hope my work transports you to a delightful memory of nature that brings you the peace and tranquility I experience creating it.